nivedha1/SmartWomenBackendNode/README.md

 # smartwomen

-# Backend for Smartwomnen in express
+# Backend for Smartwomen android application in express

 ### Installing the application